Space-Saver-Bookings/Space-Saver-Server/README.md

 `DELETE /users/:userID`

+### Authorization

+Header: `jwt: jwt_token`

 ### Description

 Delete a user by their user ID.
-This operation can only be performed by the user or an admin.
+This operation can only be performed by the user.

 ### Response